MichaelCurrin/vuepress-quickstart/README.md

 1. Commit and push your repo.
 2. View the _Actions_ tab to check that that build pages.
-3. Go to your repo's Settings and enable GitHub Pages for the `docs` branch.
+3. Go to your repo's _Settings_.
+4. Enable GitHub Pages for the project root on the `gh-pages` branch.
-4. View your site.
+5. View your site. e.g. https://michaelcurrin.github.io/vuepress-quickstart/

 This project is setup to serve as a subpath on GitHub Pages, using `base` as per the [Config](https://vuepress.vuejs.org/config/) page of the docs.
 This is setup in [config.js](/docs/src/.vuepress/config.js).